Where to Stay in Istanbul First Time: Best Areas

 While the Blue Mosque and Haya Sophia get the most attention, the wonderful mosque down close to the Bosphorus, Suleymaniye named after Suleyman the Magnificent appears in many photographs of Istanbul.

-budget ($): City Hall Hotel This 3-star hotel features a bar, private parking, a shared lounge, and a terrace, a 24-hour front desk, room service, and currency exchange for guests.
+budget ($): City Hall Hotel, great 3-star budget-friendly hotel located in a the best rated area in Istanbul, features a bar, private parking, a shared lounge, and currency exchange for guests.

 This small district within Fatih is on the European side of Istanbul, centered around Beyazit Square, officially Freedom Square.
 The Beyazid II Mosque is one side of the Square, hence the usage of the name rather than its official title.
 Another side of the Square is the entrance to Istanbul University in which you will find the Beyazit Tower.